shaunsaker/bloutand/README.md

 ## Description

-An electron app written in Typescript and React that can scan for nearby BLE devices, connect/disconnect to them and read and display battery levels values from the connected device.
+An electron app written in Typescript and React that can scan for nearby BLE devices, connect/disconnect to them and read and display values of a selected service characteristic (e.g. battery levels) from the connected device.

 ## Development